bhavanki/grounds/docs/serverops.md

 The _THAUMATURGE_ role combines the abilities of the BARD and the ADEPT, and more.
 There are very few actions a THAUMATURGE may not take: loading and saving the game and shutting down the server are some of them.
 Notably, a THAUMATURGE can fully administer actor accounts except removing them, and can change the roles of other players.

 The GOD player has no roles, but it may do anything.
 You should rarely play as GOD, but instead take on a player with more limited power.
 The THAUMATURGE role is appropriate for the core administrators of the server to hold.
 Staff who are focused on world-building can get by with the BARD role, while other staff who contribute to the smooth running of the game should play as ADEPTs.

 ## Curtains Fall

 To stop the server, either interrupt the server process with Control-C, or issue the "shutdown" command as GOD (only GOD can shutdown the server this way).
 Shutting down ends the server process and all actors are disconnected, including you.

+## Encore: SSH and Telnet

+Grounds can serve connections over either SSH or telnet, or both if desired.

+To enable or disable SSH, set "enableSsh" in _server.properties_ to true (default) or false, respectively.
+Choose a port with the "sshPort" property, default 4768.

+To enable or disable telnet, set "enableTelnet" in _server.properties_ to true or false (default), respectively.
+Choose a port with the "telnetPort" property, default 4769.

+Obviously, you can't use the same port for both SSH and telnet.
+Also, at least one of them must be enabled.